tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Create-Share.md

 ---
 title: Create Share (FileREST API) - Azure Files
-description: The Create Share operation creates a new share under the specified account.
+description: The Create Share operation creates a new Azure file share under the specified account.
 If the share with the same name already exists, the operation fails.
 author: wmgries

 ms.date: 09/12/2020